 This easy spring spritzer feels light and bubbly, but it’s also refreshing and bursting with berry and lemon flavors!
 It’s not complicated at all to make, taking just a few minutes to put together, so it’s great for entertaining.

-You can serve a spritzer for Mother’s Day, Easter, Valentine’s Day, or a bridal shower, and it’s so simple you don’t have to stress at all.
+You can serve a spritzer for Mother’s Day, Easter, Valentine’s Day, picnics, or a bridal shower, and it’s so simple you don’t have to stress at all.

 In fact, you can swap up the ingredients for different fruit juices, alcohols, and more to create your own customized spritzer!
 There’s really no wrong way to enjoy this spring-inspired spritz.